sub-arjun/phosphobot/simulation/pybullet/README.md

 make sim
 ```

-4. In a new terminal, you can now run the main `teleop` server, which handles the controller logic.
+4. In a new terminal, you can now run the main `phosphobot` server, which handles the controller logic.